 are linear or affine in the logits.
 Thus, even in this idealized setting, existing approaches are fundamentally inadequate for recalibrating the classifier $f$.
 In \cref{appendix:BinaryCase} we demonstrate through extensive experiments that post-hoc calibration quadratic in the logits outperforms the existing linear and affine methods, showing that this theoretical gap translates in practice.

-This complexity gap becomes even more pronounced in the multiclass setting.
-Our analysis shows that logistic regression on multiclass Gaussian data requires post-hoc calibration with a quadratic softmax model (\cref{sec:multiclassGaussianModel})—far more complex than the commonly used temperature or vector scaling \citep{guo2017calibration}.
+This complexity gap becomes even more pronounced in the multi-class setting, on which we focus in the following.
+Our analysis shows that logistic regression on multi-class Gaussian data requires post-hoc calibration with a quadratic softmax model (\cref{sec:multiclassGaussianModel})—far more complex than the commonly used temperature or vector scaling \citep{guo2017calibration}.
 Previous attempts at using more expressive models such as matrix scaling have been hampered by overfitting \citep{guo2017calibration}, leading practitioners to employ simpler but potentially inadequate methods.

-\paragraph{Our approach.} We show that adequate regularization can unlock expressive calibration functions while avoiding overfitting.
-We propose structured regularization schemes that adapt the complexity of post-hoc calibration to the amount of calibration data—defaulting to simpler forms when data is scarce, and exploiting more expressive structures when sufficient data is available (\cref{sec:StructuredRegularization}).
-This approach allows us to handle diverse miscalibration patterns while remaining robust to overfitting.
+\paragraph{Our approach.} In this paper, we show that adequate regularization enables expressive calibration functions while avoiding overfitting.
+We propose structured regularization schemes that adapt the complexity of post-hoc calibration to the amount of calibration data available, defaulting to simpler forms when data is scarce, and exploiting more expressive structures when sufficient data is available (\cref{sec:StructuredRegularization}).
+This approach allows the model to capture a wide range of miscalibration patterns while remaining robust to overfitting.

-To provide strong out-of-the-box performance, we select default regularization parameters by running an hyperparameter grid search, measuring recalibration performance on a large set of dataset-model pairs (\cref{sec:GridSearch}).
+We select default regularization parameters to provide strong out-of-the-box performance (\cref{appendix:HyperparameterSearch}).
 Our methods also allow for fine-tuning for specific applications.
 Through extensive experiments, we demonstrate that our methods yield substantial improvement in post-hoc calibration (\cref{sec:MulticlassExperiments}).